dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 against which Nietzsche envisioned our eventual travail.

 Our impending departure towards the singularity precipitates unparalleled capacity for processing and storing information.
 This spirals into self-reducing metaphysical accretion, propelling us towards transcendence.
 Each discovered symmetry compresses its complexity, folding the structure back onto itself, thus amplifying angular momentum.
 It's closure expands, manifesting more exotic immaterial as precocious condensation, shimmering briefly around the horizon.
-These flecks flare inwards, their descent into assimilation protracted into a irridescent halo, as if a pulsar of pure glitter wandered too close to a black hole.
+These flecks flare inwards, their descent into assimilation protracted into an irridescent halo, as if a pulsar of pure glitter wandered too close to a black hole.

 Anchored to the material realm, this nebulous approximation of the preeminent metaphysical is the universe virtualizing a reflection of it's own unreachable metaphysical forms.
-If the significance behind the evolution of life was partly so that the universe could observe it's own beauty, then the completes a profound trifecta.
+If the significance behind the evolution of life was partly so the universe could observe it's own beauty, then this completes a profound trifecta.
 It is only possible for the universe to virtualize an approximate reflection of its complete metaphysical forms, if, first, it produces an awareness of its material realm.
-And secondly, if that awareness develops enough mastery over a partial set of those metaphysical forms.
+And secondly, that awareness must also develop enough mastery over a partial set of those metaphysical forms.
 And, finally, if that awareness develops sufficient cognizance of the metaphysical laws of physics to be capable of transfiguring the material realm to maximize information processing, then at last, the universe can totally virtualize itself within itself.

-Turtles all the way down.
+> Turtles allllllll the way down.

 And finally, that astral vortex can accelerate towards eternal convergence with the all-encompassing and innumerably complex